 | Ecommerce or complex builds | £8,000 to £15,000 |

 Ranges overlap because complexity varies.
-A simple ecommerce shop can be more straightforward to build than a large brochure site with custom functionality.
+A simple ecommerce shop can be more straightforward than a large brochure site with custom functionality.
+You can see the full package breakdown on the custom WordPress websites page.

 These are build prices.
-Hosting, maintenance, and ongoing marketing are separate.
+Hosting, maintenance and ongoing marketing are separate, and I have listed those below too.

 A brochure site with a contact form is straightforward.
-A site that takes bookings, processes payments, integrates with a CRM, or operates in two languages takes significantly more time.
+A site that takes bookings, processes payments, integrates with a CRM or runs in two languages takes significantly more time.

-If you arrive with everything written, photographed, and organised, the build moves faster.
-If content needs creating from scratch, that's extra work, and it matters more than most people think.
+If you arrive with everything written, photographed and organised, the build moves faster.
+If content needs creating from scratch, that is extra work, and it matters more than most people expect.
 A well-written, well-structured site outperforms a visually polished one with weak copy every time.

 Template-based builds can look sharp and work well.
-Custom design built around your brand takes longer and costs more, but it gives you something no one else has.
+Custom design built around your brand takes longer and costs more, and it gives you something nobody else has.

 You can get a website for £500.
 Fiverr, a DIY builder, a junior freelancer.
-These are real options and they suit certain situations.
+These are real options and they suit certain situations, particularly when you are testing an idea.

-What they don't give you is strategy.
+What they rarely give you is strategy.
 A cheap site might look fine.
-It probably won't be built around how people search for you, what they need to see before they trust you, or what action you want them to take.
-It won't be set up for Google properly, or load fast enough to keep people on the page.
+It probably will not be built around how people search for you, what they need to see before they trust you, or what action you want them to take.
+It will not be set up for Google properly, or load quickly enough to keep people on the page.

 The cost of a website is rarely the website.
-It's what happens, or doesn't happen, because of it.
+It is what happens, or does not happen, because of it.

 SJ Feist runs a plumbing and heating business in Hastings, just along the coast from my base in Eastbourne.
-Their old site wasn't quite pulling its weight as a lead generating tool.
-After a rebuild and some Google work, he saw 48% more clicks and three times the visibility on search.
+Their old site was not quite pulling its weight as a lead generating tool.
+After a rebuild and some Google work, they saw 48% more clicks and three times the visibility in search.

-Golden State Box Factory in San Diego came to me with a site that wasn't generating interest from prospective clients.
+Golden State Box Factory in San Diego came to me with a site that was not generating interest from prospective clients.
 After a full rebuild and search strategy, they had 83% more clicks and 170% more impressions.
-That's a US client finding a solo operator in East Sussex because the work speaks for itself.
+That is a US client finding a solo operator in East Sussex because the work speaks for itself.

-IMP Sports Therapy, in Hailsham, needed more people booking appointments.
-The new site delivered 60% more form submissions 3 months post launch.
+IMP Sports Therapy in Hailsham needed more people booking appointments.
+The new site delivered 60% more form submissions three months after launch.

-None of these were the most expensive projects I've ever done.
-They were well-briefed, well-built, and set up to be found.
-You can read more about how I work on the about page.
+None of these were the most expensive projects I have done.
+They were well briefed, well built and set up to be found.
+You can see more of the work on the projects page, or read about how I work on the about page.

 Before you sign anything, ask the person building your site:

 That last one matters most.
-If there's no plan to measure performance, there's no way to know whether the investment was worth it.
-A website audit is often the fastest way to find out what's working and what isn't, whether you're building new or improving what you have.
+With no plan to measure performance, there is no way to know whether the investment paid off.
+There are five fuller questions in this piece on hiring a web designer or SEO, and a website audit is often the fastest way to find out what is working, whether you are building new or improving what you have.

 Start with a free SEO audit.
-I'll look at how your current site performs on search, what's holding it back, and what the opportunity looks like.
+I will look at how your current site performs in search, what is holding it back, and what the opportunity looks like.

 Sometimes a full rebuild is the right call.
-Sometimes targeted improvements to an existing site deliver most of the uplift at a fraction of the cost.
-A website audit is usually the fastest way to find out which situation you're in.
+Sometimes targeted improvements deliver most of the uplift at a fraction of the cost.
+A website audit is usually the fastest way to find out which situation you are in.
+There are ten signs worth checking in is it time to redesign your website.

 Every site I build is set up for search from day one.
-That means proper technical foundations, page structure, metadata, and speed.
-Ranking for competitive terms takes longer and usually involves ongoing SEO work, but the build gives you the right starting point.
+Proper technical foundations, page structure, metadata and speed.
+Ranking for competitive terms takes longer and usually involves ongoing SEO work, and the build gives you the right starting point.

 Yes.
-MARS is based in Eastbourne, East Sussex, but current clients also include businesses in California and France.
+MARS is based in Eastbourne, East Sussex, and current clients also include businesses in California and France.
 Most of the work happens remotely, and the results travel.

 Free